-The Secretariat had thirty members of staff as at the end of the year, which all employed on a 3-year renewable contract basis and are eligible 'to gratuity upon expiry off their respective contract terms.
-The Secretariat therefore operates separate Gratuity Account for them where the amounts equivalent to 31% of the employee's monthly basic salary Movements in this remitted. account are clearly tabulated and accounted in the financial statements.
+The Secretariat had thirty members of staff as at the end of the year, which are all employed on a 3-year renewable contract basis and are eligible 'to gratuity upon expiry off their respective contract terms.
+The operates Secretariat therefore separate Gratuity Account for them where the amounts equivalent to 31% of the employee's monthly basic salary remitted.
+Movements this in account are clearly tabulated and accounted in the financial statements.